ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 then 1 made a resolution of total abstinence,
 at a time when 1 was sole constituent meinber
 of m v own body, and that I have adhered to
-it through all time, 1 owe to my motlier
+it through all time, 1 owe to my motlier.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_dior_ver01:data:sn85025007:00415663481:1859092301:0046/pct:3.484169,58.306156,14.139078,11.078272/!600,600/0/default.jpg"/>
 </td>